List of the Black Crowes members: 2005 onward

 After a three-year hiatus, the Black Crowes reformed in March 2005 with a lineup of Chris and Rich Robinson, former members Marc Ford and Sven Pipien, and new drummer Bill Dobrow.
 Within two months, Gorman had returned as the band's drummer.
 After a tour which spawned the live release Freak 'n' Roll...
 Into the Fog, Harsch left in August 2006 due to "health reasons" and was replaced by Rob Clores.
 Just over a week later, Ford also left the band citing "health reasons", with Paul Stacey taking his place for upcoming tour dates.
 Clores was dismissed and replaced by Adam MacDougall in July 2007, and in November Luther Dickinson joined as second guitarist, after having performed on Warpaint.
 After a final tour, the band went on "indefinite hiatus" again in July 2011.

 The Black Crowes announced its return again on Christmas Day 2012 with Jackie Greene taking Dickinson's place in the band for tour dates starting the following March.
 The tour was followed by a period of extended inactivity before Rich Robinson formally announced in January 2015 that the Black Crowes had broken up due to a disagreement between him and brother Chris regarding ownership of the band.

-However, in November 2019 after several weeks of rumors, it was announced that the Black Crowes had reunited for a planned 2020 tour in commemoration of the 30th anniversary of Shake Your Money Maker, with a new lineup including the Robinson brothers, rhythm guitarist Isaiah Mitchell, bassist Tim Lefebvre, drummer Raj Ojha and keyboardist Joel Robinow.
+However, in November 2019 after several weeks of rumors, it was announced that the Black Crowes had reunited for a planned 2020 tour in commemoration of the 30th anniversary of Shake Your Money Maker, with a new lineup including the Robinson brothers, guitarist Isaiah Mitchell, bassist Tim Lefebvre, drummer Raj Ojha and keyboardist Joel Robinow.
+This lineup would completely change before the tour was completed, except Chris and Rich Robinson who remain the only original members.

+As of November 2024, The Black Crowes lineup is: